 SOURCE: Bay Area Gastroenterology

-Bay Area Gastroenterology specialists are experts in the diagnosis and treatment of ailments of the stomach, intestines, colon, liver, gallbladder and pancreas.
+The gastroenterology consultants are part of Bay Area Gastroenterology in Clear Lake, which was the first Houston gastroenterology and endoscopy practice to offer office-based accredited Virtual colonoscopy screening.
+They specialize in the diagnosis and treatment of ailments of the stomach, intestines, colon, liver, gallbladder and pancreas.

-Contact the gastroenterology consultants at Bay Area Gastroenterology for further information, testing and treatment.
-Go to www.Gibay.com or call 281-480-6264 for more information.
+Contact Bay Area Gastroenterology at www.Gibay.com to schedule a consult.
+Or call 281-480-6264 for more information.

-Join the Gibay doctors on Facebook, Twitter to learn about the latest news affecting your health.
+Join the Gibay doctors on Facebook to learn about the latest news affecting your health.
 And check out our Blog and Videos.